• Skip to primary navigation

 Homemade Peeps are seriously not even comparable to store-bought ones with only four simple ingredients and a little bit of time.

 Making homemade peeps is just making homemade marshmallows, so if you've ever done that, then you know how easy these are to do.
-The only difference here is instead of pouring the prepared marshmallows into a pan to set, you are just pipping the shape you want.
+The only difference here is instead of pouring the prepared marshmallows into a pan to set.
+You are just pipping the shape you want.

 What is on the outside of the peeps?